Mesut Ozil transfer: Arsenal midfielder set for Fenerbahce medical after saying goodbye to team-mates

 - Ozil leaves conflicted Arsenal legacy

-Club Statement: Our club is bringing Mesut Özil to Istanbul to continue the transfer processes. pic.twitter.com/Wt0gR8xRSk

-Ozil also posted a picture of him and his family from their Sunday evening flight.

-He earlier gave a brief phone interview with NTV in Turkey earlier in which he confirmed he'd arrive in the early hours of Monday to complete the move.
+He earlier gave a brief phone interview with NTV in Turkey earlier in which he confirmed the move.

 "I am a Fenerbahce fan," Ozil said.
 "That is why I am very happy to be coming to Turkey with Fenerbahce.
 I'm very excited.
 God gave me the chance to wear this jersey as a Fenerbahce fan.
 God willing, I will carry it with honour and do everything I can for the team.